david-cortes/R-openblas-in-windows/README.md

 * Configure your windows explorer to show file extensions: click "View" at the top bar and tick "File name extensions".
 ![image](show_extensions.png "show_extensions")

 * Inside the folder where the file downloaded two steps above was extracted, locate a subfolder with a file named `libopenblas.dll`, which should **NOT** be under the same folder as other files ending in `.a` (or if it does, make sure that the file weights several dozen megabytes at least).
-Most likely, this will be under a folder `lib` in the path where the archive was decompressed.
+Most likely, this will be under a folder `bin` in the path where the archive was decompressed.
 ![image](oblas_dll.png "oblas_dll")

 * Locate the folder where R itself is installed.
 Typically, this should be something like: `C:\Program Files\R\R-4.3.0` (or some other version depending on what you have installed).